AvtoVAZ: 1970s

-The first VAZ-2101 was produced on 22 April 1970, the 100th anniversary of Lenin's birth.
+The first car, the VAZ-2101 (a slightly modified and rebadged Fiat 124), was produced on 22 April 1970, the 100th anniversary of Lenin's birth.
 About 22,000 VAZ-2101s were built in 1970, with capacity at the end of 1973 reaching 660,000 a year; 21 December, the one-millionth 2101 was built.
 A third production line was added in October 1974, boosting output to 2,230 cars a day.
 The same year, total VAZ production reached 1.5 million.

-The VAZ plant was described as "ultra-modern" by the Chicago Tribune in a 1973 article.
+The VAZ plant trialled many of the new automation systems that Fiat was planning to introduce in its own factories, and was described as "ultra-modern" by the Chicago Tribune in a 1973 article.
 Production reached 750,000 cars a year in 1975, making the Tolyatti plant the third-most productive in the world.
 Between 1977 and 1981, AvtoVAZ acquired 30 welding robots from Japanese firms.

 In 1974, VAZ was given permission to begin producing Wankel engines under licence from NSU.
 Work began in 1976, with a single-rotor Lada appearing in 1978; the first 250 of these went on sale in the summer of 1980.

 After having built a number of prototypes and experimental vehicles, AvtoVAZ designers launched the first car entirely of their own design, the VAZ-2121 Niva, in 1977.
 This highly popular and innovative sport utility vehicle (SUV) was made with off-road use in mind, featuring a gearbox with a central differential lock lever, as well as a low- and high-range selector lever.

 The VAZ-2105, based on the Fiat 124 mechanicals, but modernised and restyled, was introduced in 1979 and marketed outside the Soviet Union under the Riva or Laika trade names, depending on the country.
 Square headlights and new body panels distinguish this car from the earlier models.
 The 2105 was third-best selling automobile platform after the Volkswagen Beetle and the Ford Model T, and one of the longest production run platforms alongside the Volkswagen Beetle, the Hindustan Ambassador, and the Volkswagen Type 2.

+In 1993, TTS, signed a contract with AvtoVAZ.
+In 1995, the first full—fledged LADA car center was opened in the city of Naberezhnye Chelny and started direct deliveries from the automobile plant.
+In 1995, an office was opened in Kazan.
+Until 1997, cars were driven from Naberezhnye Chelny.
+After that, they were transported by rail.